Review of Python Machine Learning

 However, there is a GitHub repository with the code used in each of the chapters and further explanations.
 Also, you can find the authors official website and the description of Python Machine Learning here.

-How to read this book?
+How to read Python Machine Learning?

 This is our personal view, but for us, as if you already know the theory behind the Machine Learning algorithms out there, and you are more interested in the implementation, we would recommend a read and code approach.
 Have the book with a laptop by my your side code along while reading.